 Copper melts (goes through the transition from a solid to a liquid) at exactly 1084.62 °C. As a result the tightest of uncertainties of measurement & accuracies possible can be achieved for temperature sensor calibration.

 With an outer diameter of just 4 mm, the miniaturised fixed-point cell can fit in a typical 7 mm outer diameter alumina insulated ceramic thermocouple assembly.

-Just like a regular thermocouple assembly, the INSEVA Thermocouple can be highly customised with alternative cold end termination options such as; tails, plugs, sockets & cables.
-Additional stainless steel outer sheaths can also be added for protection from the hostile environments they encounter.
-The miniaturised cell can contain any stable pure metal or metal carbide eutectics, making the INSEVA highly customisable to fit the specific requirements of the end-user.
+Just like a regular thermocouple assembly, you can customise the INSEVA Thermocouple with alternative cold end termination options such as; tails, plugs, sockets & cables.
+Additionally, you can add stainless steel outer sheaths for protection from the hostile environments they encounter.
+The miniaturised cell can contain any stable pure metal or metal carbide eutectics.
+This makes the INSEVA highly customisable to fit the specific requirements of the end-user.

-Developed in-house by our software team, the INSEVA software detects the voltage reading hesitation (or plateau) of the thermocouple as the thermal environment transits the melt/freeze point of the chosen cell material & triggers customer bespoke automation.
+Our software team develops the software in-house, the INSEVA software detects the voltage reading hesitation (or plateau) of the thermocouple as the thermal environment transits the melt/freeze point of the chosen cell material & triggers customer bespoke automation.

 The INSEVA Thermocouple is set to alter how the industry uses temperature sensors & bring the dated techniques of manufacturing into the 21st century & beyond.
 With industry trails currently ongoing, the INSEVA is looking at launching in 2022.